To ensure the safety of our patients and staff, the following measures have been implemented and will be strictly enforced:

 The Naderi Center’s Commitment to Protecting our Patients and Staff from COVID-19

-Protective Equipment: Physicians and staff will wear personal protective equipment (PPE) that will include a mask and facial shield at all times.
+Protective Equipment: Physicians and staff will wear personal protective equipment (PPE) that will include mask and gloves.

-Daily Staff Screening: We have implemented a “daily staff temperature and symptom monitoring” system, as well as a “zero tolerance to illness symptoms at work” policy.
+Daily Staff Screening: We have implemented a “zero tolerance to illness symptoms at work” policy.
 This means fever, runny nose, sore throat, sneezing, and coughing will be grounds for removing staff from the premises.

 Decreased Patient Volume: Our patient schedule has been adjusted to allow for fewer patients in the building, as well as extra time for extra cleaning of rooms between patients.